Course Outline

 Description

 This course will introduce you to the assessment component of the Nutrition Care Process.
-In this course we will discuss the assessment and interpretation of body composition, biochemical, clinical and dietary data.
+In this course we will discuss the assessment and interpretation of body composition, biochemical, clinical and dietary data on clinically and culturally diverse populations.
 This course will also place a large emphasis on different methodologies used to collect and analyse dietary data.
 Additionally, you will also undertake a simulated practical exam where you will be asked to perform and interpret a number of nutrition assessment tasks on a mock client and/or simulated case study.

 How will this course be delivered?